shafazahammed/WeatherApp/README.md

 I have listed some of cities details in its Home Page.

+You can see the Current weather in city, Minimum Temperature and Maximum Temperature in Search View or Home View

+In DetailView You can See the Week temperature by its Day by Day.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.